-If the door is hot or the hallway is filled with smoke, keep the door closed and stay inside your apartment.
-Turn off heating or air conditioners.
+If the door is hot or the hallway is filled with smoke, keep the door closed and stay inside Turn off heating or air conditioners. your apartment.
 If smoke or flames are not coming from the floor below, open your windows a Call 9-1-1.
 Make sure to give your apartment number. few inches.
 Seal your door or any other openings where smoke may enter using duct tape or wet towels.
 If you feel you are in imminent danger, open a window and signal for help by using your whistle, flashlight, or waving a sheet or towel.
-If the Fire Is Not in Your Apartment Touch the door near the top.
-If the door is hot or very warm to the touch, do not open it if it is seed, appenit slowly.
-Be ready to Alert others by pulling the fire alarm, and knock on doors as you exit. it.
+If th e Fire Is Not in Your Apartment Touch the door near the top.
+If the door is hot or very warm to the touch, do not open it.
 If it is cool, open it slowly.
-Be ready to shut it right away, if the hallway is filled with smoke.
+Be ready to Alert others by pulling the fire alarm, and knock on doors as you exit. shut it right away, if the hallway is filled with smoke.
 If you encounter smoke or flames, immediately seek another safe escape route or return to your apartment.
 If the hallway is clear, walk to the nearest fire exit.
 Follow your building's evacuation plan.
 Do not use the elevator.
 Call 9-1-1 from the floor below the fire or from a safe location.